Skip to main content

 14th October,1066

-Daunt by Dawn written by Bard Ai.
+Daunt by Dawn written by Ai.

 A tremor ran through William's camp.
 Dawn revealed his coat, donned inside-out, a symbol of disquiet on the cusp of battle.
 His men, already tense, exchanged wary glances.
 18 days prior, they had landed on English soil, a formidable 7,500 strong.
 Now, atop a distant hill, Norman scouts reported the English army, led by Harold Godwinson, awaiting them.